PhilipJohn005/1NT22CS130/README.md

 - Express backend (simple to run)

 ##  How to Run

-1. Clone the repo
+Clone the repo
-2. Run `npm install` on both frontend and backend folders
+Run npm install on both frontend and backend folders
-3. Start backend server first `node index.js`
+Start backend server first node index.js
-4. Then `npm run dev` in frontend folder
+Then npm run dev in frontend folder
-5. Use the form to paste any long URL and click shorten
+Use the form to paste any long URL and click shorten

-## 📷 Screenshot
+##  Screenshot

 ![App Screenshot](frontend/image.png)

 You can see the accordion shows how many clicks happend and when.
 The stats are auto fetched when you submit the shorten form.

 ##  Known Issues

-localhost/:1 Access to fetch at 'http://20.244.56.144/evaluation-service/logs' from origin 'http://localhost:3000' has been blocked by CORS policy: The 'Access-Control-Allow-Origin' header contains multiple values '*, http://localhost:3000', but only one is allowed.
+- this issue is not from my side but from the server localhost/:1 Access to fetch at 'http://20.244.56.144/evaluation-service/logs' from origin 'http://localhost:3000' has been blocked by CORS policy: The 'Access-Control-Allow-Origin' header contains multiple values '*, http://localhost:3000', but only one is allowed.
 Have the server send the header with a valid value.